New products drive profits at upbeat Nivea maker Beiersdorf

 "In short, our brands are back."

-Heidenreich said the Nivea in-shower moisturizer, a new range of anti-ageing creams and its deodorants had been standout sellers over the last few months.
+Heidenreich said the Nivea in-shower moisturiser, a new range of anti-ageing creams and its deodorants had been standout sellers over the last few months.

 While the consumer business, which includes the La Prairie skin care and Labello lip balm brands, accounts for 82 percent of sales, Beiersdorf also makes industrial adhesives used in cars, smartphones and tablet computers.